jonnyweatherly/aajonusnet/texts/QNA/Primal Diet Workshop + Q&A Of July 21, 2007 (School Of Life).md

 [applause]

 A: Please watch your time, Desus.
 We'll try to do this in 15 minutes.
+Thank you.

 [break]